wesley079/AquaFriendly/readme.txt

 Notes:
 - This application makes use of the plugin jquery-minicolors.
 - The application is made to keep refreshing using AJAX-calls.
-- Animation done by library: jQuery
+- Animation done with library: jQuery

 Dont forget to fill in your localhost settings in the "Settings.php"